MathanGeurtsen/simple_cookiecutter/README.md

  - standard package structure
  - dev environment and CI included

+ It is compatible with both windows and linux.

 ## Usage

-Ensure you have cookiecutter installed.
-For example with uv:
+Ensure you have cookiecutter, git, and uv installed.
+See [uv](https://docs.astral.sh/uv/) for install instructions.
+Once uv is installed, cookiecutter can be installed like:
 ```bash
 uv tool install cookiecutter
 ```